 Swatch lets you work out the order of stitches and an overall stitch design on a smaller scale without trying to do it with a whole project, spending a ton of time (and then needing to unravel the whole thing because you were off on a count or order of things).

-While working on your own design
+Creating a gauge swatch while working on your own design

 If you are working on your own design, a swatch creates a basis for all the calculations you would need to get your crochet project just right.